 The XT700 is a hard bike to dislike.
 It lacks the weight of the 850GS and the added bulk of an Africa Twin, the harshness, blingy complexity and cost of the KTM790R, and the relative blandness and cheap suspension of the CB500X as well as, dare I add, an NC750X.
 Like the CB-X, it’s a modern-day UJAM, not extreme in any way, be it suspension travel, power delivery, appearance, electronic sophistication or price.

 You see reviewers mention ‘only 72hp’ for a 689-cc-engine and you really have to chuckle.
-It actually makes nearly 15% more power per litre than the 790, if that matters at all, but either way, it’ll do 120, cruise comfortably at 80mph, and overtake swiftly uphill and into the wind when needed.
+It actually makes nearly 15% more power per litre than the 790, if that matters at all, but either way it’ll do 120, cruise comfortably at 80mph, and overtake swiftly uphill and into the wind when needed.
 How often do you ride much faster, while still being able to hit the trails with confidence?

 I came to this test ride fully expecting to love the new Tenere – a bike I tried to emulate two years ago with my XSR Scrambler (left), and which, along with the Himalayan, was one of the most enjoyable rides I’ve had in years.

-I was even considering buying one after the test, with all the risks of delayed delivery, teething problems and guaranteed depreciation.
+I was even considering buying one after the test, with all the risks of delayed delivery, teething problems and depreciation.
 For the price and the weight, nothing else new in the table below comes close once you factor in its genuine off-road ability for its class.
 But I’ve not bought a new bike in the UK for nearly 40 years; to me it’s just too extravagant with so much good nearly as good used stuff out there.
 In a way, knowing that it all turned out well for the XT700 is good enough for me.
 For the sort of riding I still aspire to, I’d be more comfortable with something a bit lower and lighter.

 If not an XT700 then…

 The XT700’s profile and price is pitched midway between the ultra-accessible CB500X and ageing V-Strom, the bulkier Africa Twin and the 790 Adventures and BMs.
-Even if dynamically you’d assume the 790s must be better out of the crate for hard off-roading (I did try one; more later), realistically any 200+kg bike can only be exploited by a skilled and fit rider.
+Even if dynamically you’d assume the 790s must be better out of the crate for hard off-roading (I did try one; not for me), realistically any 200+kg bike can only be exploited by a skilled and fit rider.
 With talk of a bigger AT, people are wondering if a 7-850cc Africa Twin might spin off from that.
 Until (or if) that ever happens, the XT700 will have a well-deserved market niche all to itself.